 By now, DevOps has become the standard for software development teams.
 In this method, developers perform feedback, quality assurance, and security checks.
 They do this throughout the development process instead of at the end.
 This increases speed and lowers the number of time-consuming fixes that cause bottlenecks.

-Success at every stage
+Successful project implementation at every stage

 The pressure is high for project managers.
 Project managers have a range of responsibilities to manage and people to work with.
 To succeed, you need significant preparation to help turn your vision into reality.